adambard/learnxinyminutes-docs/osl.html.markdown

 	matrix new = matrix (m00, m01, m02, m03, m10, m11, m12, m13,
 					     m20, m21, m22, m23, m30, m31, m32, m33);

+	// matrix transformations are easy to implement matrix a = matrix ("shader", 1); // converted shader to common matrix m = matrix ("object", "world"); // converted object to world

+	// Operations that can be used with decreasing precedence are:
+	// ( - * / == !=)

+	float determinant (matrix M) // returns the determinant of the matrix float transpose (matrix M) // returns the transpose of the matrix

 // 10. array
 	// Arrays in OSL are similar to C